Photo by Matthew Henry / Unsplash

 To authenticate from the CLI, you must confirm that the confirmation code generated in the Terminal is the same web page.

-To logout, run the command pscale auth logout
+To log out, run the command pscale auth logout

 Create the database